SoftInstigate/restheart-website/learn/configure-security.md

 1.  ### How to use a valid certificate

-Of course you need to get a valid certificate from a Certificate Authoritiy; to use it you need to configure you java keystore (refer to this [post](https://www.digitalocean.com/community/tutorials/java-keytool-essentials-working-with-java-keystores)for more information) and specify the following RESTHeart options:
+Of course you need to get a valid certificate from a Certificate Authority; to use it you need to configure you java keystore (refer to this [post](https://www.digitalocean.com/community/tutorials/java-keytool-essentials-working-with-java-keystores)for more information) and specify the following RESTHeart options: